 As with any treatment, there can be downsides.
 CBD is generally considered safe; however, it can still cause lightheadedness, sleepiness, dry mouth, and rarely, liver problems.
 There may be uncertainty about the potency or purity of CBD products (since they are not regulated as prescription medications are), and CBD can interact with other medications.
 For pregnant women, concern has been raised about a possible link between inhaled cannabis and lower-birthweight babies; it's not clear if this applies to CBD.
 Some pain specialists have concerns that CBD may upset the body's natural system of pain regulation, leading to tolerance (so that higher doses are needed for the same effect), though the potential for addiction is generally considered to be low.

 There is one definite downside: cost.
-Prices range widely but CBD products aren’t inexpensive, and depending on dose, frequency, and formulation, the cost can be considerable — I found one brand that was $120/month, and health insurance does not usually cover it.
+Prices range widely but CBD products aren't inexpensive, and depending on dose, frequency, and formulation, the cost can be considerable, and health insurance does not usually cover it.

 Are there guidelines about the use of CBD for chronic arthritis pain?

 Until recently, little guidance has been available for people with arthritis pain who were interested in CBD treatment.
 Depending on availability and interest, patients and their doctors had to decide on their own whether CBD was a reasonable option in each specific case.
-To a large degree that’s still true, but some guidelines have been published.
-Here’s one set of guidelines for people pursuing treatment with CBD that I find quite reasonable (based on recommendations from the Arthritis Foundation and a recent commentary published in the medical journal Arthritis Care & Research):
+To a large degree that's still true, but some guidelines have been published.
+Here's one set of guidelines for people pursuing treatment with CBD that I find quite reasonable:

 - If considering a CBD product, choose one that has been independently tested for purity, potency, and safety — for example, look for one that has received a "Good Manufacturing Practices" (GMP) certification.